 The thermal tolerances within the receiving waters were not exceeded for the duration of the monitoring period.
-This included during the summer low flows where the thermal impacts to surface waters were minimal.
+This included during the summer low flows, during which time the thermal impacts to surface waters was found to be minimal.

 Inter-laboratory comparisons indicated good agreement for the majority of parameters assessed this monitoring period.
 The slight variation in dissolved reactive phosphorus analysis is reducing.